yiransheng/yiransheng.github.io/posts/vpn.md

 In networking, UDP sockets can operate in two modes: connected and disconnected (or bind-only).

 - **Disconnected/Bind-Only UDP Sockets**: These are the traditional form of UDP sockets.
 They are not connected to a specific remote address.
-Instead, each I/O operation on the socket requires specifying the target address for sending data.
+Instead, each IO operation on the socket requires specifying the target address for sending data.
 This mode is flexible as it allows a single socket to communicate with multiple peers, but it requires the application to manage the mapping between messages and their destinations or sources.
 - **Connected UDP Sockets**: When a UDP socket is "connected" to a specific remote address and port, it can **only send to and receive from that particular address**.
-This restriction simplifies the I/O operations since the target/source address need not be specified with each operation.
+This restriction simplifies the IO operations since the target/source address need not be specified with each operation.
 For `wontun` on the server side, this approach means that once a client establishes a connection, the server opens a new, dedicated UDP socket connected to the client's public IP and port.
 This setup streamlines communication with individual clients, once we start introducing more peers into the system, this setup would greatly simply state management and packet routing.

 In conclusion, now for each `Device` instance, there will be three IO resources in the loop: the `tun` interface, a disconnected `UdpSocket` to handle the initial client handshake, and a connected peer `UdpSocket` to transmit subsequent data packets over.